Ternary Compression for Communication-Efficient Federated Learning: Background and Methods

-However, the weights of TWN are limited to -1, 0, 1 and $\alpha^*$ is a constant.
-In order to further improve the performance of quantized deep networks while maintaining the compression ratio, Zhu et al. \cite{zhu2016trained} have proposed a trained ternary quantization algorithm (TTQ for short).
-In TTQ, two quantization factors (positive factor $w_p$ and negative factor $w_n$) are adopted to scale the ternary weights in each layer.
+The scaling factor $\alpha$ is empirically shown to be helpful to reduce the Euclidean distance between $\theta$ and $\theta^{t*}$ \cite{li2016ternary}.
+However, the scaling factor $\alpha^*$ of TWN is calculated by rule of thumb, which may go wrong in some cases.
+To overcome this problem and improve the performance of quantized deep networks, Zhu et al. \cite{zhu2016trained} propose a trained ternary quantization algorithm (TTQ for short).
+In TTQ, two quantization factors (a positive factor $w_{p,l}$ and a negative factor $w_{n,l}$) are adopted to scale the ternary weights in each layer.

-The workflow of TTQ is illustrated by Fig. \ref{ttq}, the normalized full-precision weights are quantized by $\Delta_l$, $w^p_l$ and $w^n_l$ with full-precision activations.
-Instead of using the optimized threshold in TWN, TTQ adopts a heuristic method to calculate $\Delta_l$:
+The workflow of TTQ is illustrated by Fig. \ref{fig:ttq}, where the normalized full-precision weights are quantized by $\Delta_l$, $w_{p,l}$ and $w_{n,l}$ with full-precision gradients: